12 Safe and Delicious Duck Treats

 5. Oatmeal

-If you’ve got oatmeal in your pantry, that’s another favorite treat for ducks.
+If you’ve got plain oats in your pantry, that’s another favorite treat for ducks.
 It’s a simple matter of cooking the oatmeal and serving it plain.
 The ducks love it!
 It’s a great snack for the winter when the temperatures drop.

 6. Watermelon